 - Participate in volunteer opportunities that can add to your skill set.

 - Meet with a career counselor to help clarify your academic and career interests and options.

-- Develop strong study skills to help you succeed in the classroom.
+- Get off to a good start academically - work hard in your classes.
+Develop strong study skills to help you succeed in the classroom.
 Take advantage of free tutoring through the Academic Learning Center if necessary.

 - Determine the values that are important to you in a career (prestige, salary, flexibility, challenge, etc.).

 - Identify your main areas of interest (hobbies, school subjects, extracurricular activities, etc.) and what majors or careers they might relate to.